dmerullo/dmerullo.github.io/writing/mind-in-the-world/all/index.md

 To my mother,

-who had a most creative mind
+who had a most creative mind.

 1961-2025